Kong/kongponents/docs/guide/contributing.md

 ### Important: Type Exports

 :::tip TIP
-As long as you create the new Kongponent via `yarn create-package` this step is automated.
+As long as you create the new Kongponent via `pnpm create-package` this step is automated.
 :::

 You **must** manually add the new component type to the module export located at `src/global-components.ts`.
 Just add your new component to the bottom of the list.